 The traditional french twist is by no means a deliciously disheveled style.
 This bride, however, lets her bangs flow freely to keep the otherwise polished updo more relaxed.
 De Serio explains that wearing some of your bangs down can add an effortless vibe.

 Face-framing tendrils and a dainty tiara have this lovely lady looking every bit the princess bride.
 We love how the Art Deco-inspired topper beautifully emphasizes the sweep of the hair.
 And that gorgeous neckline?
 Swoon.

 A Dreamy 'Do

-As if this bride's wedding at a French château wasn't dreamy enough, she also stunned with this effortless bun.
-There was even a little glimmer of gold peeking out from behind the twist.
+As if this bride's wedding at a French château wasn't dreamy enough, she also stunned with an effortless bun.
+A thick braid creates the structure here while tactful pulls and tugs give it that undone appearance.
+There's even a little glimmer of gold peeking out from behind the twist.

 Low and Loose

 This bride opted for an ultra-low and carefree twisted chignon for her beachy wedding in Mexico.
 The style was gathered just behind her ear, almost covering it entirely, giving it visibility from more angles.
 The asymmetric coif seems so precariously held in place that we're in awe of the hair artistry behind it.